aigarskadikis/zabbix-agent-populate-windows/README.md

 ### Remove

-1) To automatically register agent host in zabbix as the %computername% for machine delete the line:
+1) To automatically register Agent host in zabbix as the %computername% for machine delete the line:
 ```
 Hostname=Windows host
 ```